Where is your office located?

 How much does it cost to have a homebirth?

-The fee for a homebirth with North Star Midwifery is $4500.
+The fee for a homebirth with North Star Midwifery is $5000*.
 This includes all the prenatal care, the birth, and all postpartum and newborn care.
 It also includes any additional support you may need in the early postpartum time.
 We also include a birth tub in our fee and each family purchases a disposable liner for their tub.
-Click here for more information on the cost.
+Click here for more information on the cost. *early pay discount available

 Does insurance cover homebirth?